ironcore-dev/ironcore/docs/proposals/02-machine-console-access.md

 ### Non-Goals

 * Due to the imperative nature of consoles, no declarative interface to consoles should be defined.
-* Have consoles as a building piece of other parts of the onmetal-api.
+* Have consoles as a building piece of other parts of the ironcore.

 ## Proposal

 ### User-facing API

-The `compute.api.onmetal.de/Machine` resource is extended with an `exec` subresource.
+The `compute.ironcore.dev/Machine` resource is extended with an `exec` subresource.
 When connecting to that subresource, a websocket connection to the backing machine console should be opened.
 Supported HTTP methods for the `exec` call are `POST` and `GET` (in order to be able to do this from a browser as well).